LukeYeo/React-JS-App/README.md

 ## 📝 Final Notes

 This project is **not deployed**, intended only for local experimentation and learning the React.js development flow.
-The project taught key fundamentals for building real-world React applications using API data, hooks, and reusable components.
+The project taught key fundamentals for building real-world React applications using API data, hooks, and reusable components. a file call node_module is missing due to the amount of files

 ---